-\cite{dl99} have proposed a probabilistic approach to galaxy bias in which nonlinearity and stochasticity are treated independently.
-In this framework galaxy bias is described by the conditional probability of galaxy overdensity, $\delta_g$, given the mass over-density $\delta$: $P(\delta_g|\delta)$.
+\cite{dl99} proposed a probabilistic approach to galaxy bias in which non-linearity and stochasticity are treated independently.
+In this framework, galaxy bias is described by the conditional probability of galaxy over-density, $\delta_g$, given the mass over-density $\delta$: $P(\delta_g|\delta)$.
 Both quantities are smoothed on the same scale and treated as random fields.
 If biasing is a local process then $P(\delta_g|\delta)$ fully characterises galaxy bias.
 Key quantities formed from the conditional probability are the mean biasing function